TetraPlex-org/central/Documentation/technical/voting.md

 ## Condorcet Voting
 Condorcet Voting is a form of preferential voting, where you can rank the options in order of preference.
 The winner is the candidate that wins against all other candidates in a head-to-head comparison.
 This way, the winner is the candidate that is preferred by the majority of the voters.
 This is especially important in a democracy, where the goal is to represent the will of the people, not just the majority, but also the minority.
 In contrast to any other voting system, condorcet voting prevents the spoiler effect, where a candidate can win by splitting the votes of the majority.
 It also prevents the chicken dilemma, where a candidate can win by being the least bad option.
 This way, the winner is always the candidate that is preferred by the majority of the voters.

-There is a backdraw though.
-In rare instances, there is no candidate that wins against all other candidates.
-This is called a condorcet paradox.
+In rare instances, there can be a drawback when there is no candidate that wins against all other candidates and this is called a condorcet paradox.
 In this case, the winner is determined by a tiebreaker.
-This can be a random tiebreaker, but it can also be a tiebreaker based on the skill rating of the voters.
+This can be a random tiebreaker, but it can also be a tiebreaker based on the skill rating of said candidates as assessed by the voters.
 This way, the winner is the candidate that is preferred by the voters with the highest skill rating.
 This way, the winner is the candidate that is preferred by the most knowledgeable voters.